yousefelassal/quote-cron/README.md

 > Adversity causes some men to break, others to break records.

 > If you smile when no one else is around, you really mean it.

+> Kindness is the language which the deaf can hear and the blind can see.